Jedward brand Louis Walsh "absolute weirdo with bad intentions" after he called them "vile"

 — JEDWARD (@planetjedward) March 12, 2024

-Shortly after their friend and The Only Way is Essex star Gemma Collins posted a series of videos on her Instagram with the Irish singers.
+Shortly after, their friend and The Only Way is Essex star Gemma Collins posted a series of videos on her Instagram page, showing her with the Irish singers.

+The three were seen eating a roast dinner together having just watched the episode of the reality show.

 “I can’t believe we’re even watching you on the show, you’re like a cat with nine lives.
 How many times can you slag off your acts?
-It’s a disgrace,” the twins said while with Collins, and the latter also described them as “beautiful in every single way” (via The Independent).
+It’s a disgrace,” the twins said while watching the show with Collins.
+“You’re a senile man who did nothing for us, who had no ideas.
+You’re not even a manager, Simon Cowell made you who you are.

+“You’ve got to stand up for yourself when someone tries to throw you under the bus.”

+Collins also added: “Louis, don’t be slagging off my boys.
+They’re not vile, they’re beautiful in every single way”.

 The controversy around Walsh comes just days after another former X Factor judge, Sharon Osbourne, made waves inside the Big Brother house for her comments aimed at Adele.
 During an episode broadcast last week, Osbourne made headlines after she labelled the singer as “fake” and claimed she was pretending to have a strong London accent.